mvolkmann/blog/src/swift/ARKit.md

 - Select a "Collision Shape" which can be
   "Automatic", "Box", "Capsule", or "Sphere".

+### Behaviors

-Any number of behaviors can be added to an object.
+Any number of behaviors can be added to each object.
 Each behavior has a trigger and a sequence of actions.
 The trigger and each action can be configured.

+Each trigger has a type and a set of "Affected Objects".
+Example trigger types include "Tap", "Proximity to Camera", and "Scene Start".
+Some triggers have an associated "Distance".

+Each action also has a type and a set of "Affected Objects".
+Example action types include:

+- "Emphasize" has "Duration", "Motion Type", and "Style".
+- "Play Sound" has volume and "Audio Clip", and "Triggered while Running".
+- "Add Force" has "Velocity".
+- "Hide" has "Duration" and "Motion Type".
+- "Wait" has "Duration".
+- "Show" has "Duration" and "Motion Type".

 To add a behavior to the selected object: